Social Work and Kinesiology Dual Degree (M.S.W./M.S.)

 Social Work and Kinesiology

 Dual-degree Social Work and Kinesiology students take classes simultaneously over the course of two-and-and-half years in both Social Work and Kinesiology: Outdoor Education and complete a minimum of 78 credits for graduation.
 This includes two internships, one during their first year of study, and a second specialized block placement internship over the summer following the second year of study, which concentrates on the utilization and application of adventure therapy in an agency setting.
-This block placement internship may occur in New England or in other appropriate settings across the U.S. Students are also required to complete a teaching practicum supporting faculty teaching in the outdoor education program as well as an advanced studies project during their last year of study, which is supervised by faculty in Kinesiology: Outdoor Education and Social Work
+This block placement internship may occur in New England or in other appropriate settings across the U.S. Students should be prepared to travel to their internships if needed.
+Students are also required to complete a teaching practicum supporting faculty teaching in the outdoor education program as well as an advanced studies project during their last year of study, which is supervised by faculty in Kinesiology: Outdoor Education and Social Work

 Dual degree applications are due by February 1st.